locka99/opcua/docs/cross-compile.md

 ## Credit

-These notes are derived from the following sources
+The [bug](https://github.com/locka99/opcua/issues/24) was raised asking how to cross-compile OPC UA for Rust and someone kindly answered with references.
+The links below were used to produce a working solution:

 1. Install cross-compile utilities as shown [here](https://github.com/sodiumoxide/sodiumoxide)
 2. Follow malbarbo's answer [here](https://stackoverflow.com/questions/37375712/cross-compile-rust-openssl-for-raspberry-pi-2)

-## Intro

-The [bug](https://github.com/locka99/opcua/issues/24) was raised asking how to cross-compile OPC UA for Rust and someone kindly answered with references.
-The links above were derived into a known working solution.

 Raspberry Pi is the target architecture and I used Linux Subsystem for Windows with Debian to work through the steps.